 Just because the tread of a tire is good, does not mean the tire is still safe

 Most people know that a worn tire is dangerous.
-Tire age is also an important factor, not often considered.
-Many experts agree that six-years is the safe life of a tire.
+Far less are aware that the age of the tire is also a factor.
+Tire age not often considered but may be putting you and others at risk.
+Many experts agree that six-years from the date of manufactor is the safe life of a tire.
 Though the treads of an old tire may still look good, age has compromised the construction.
 This may be a time bomb waiting to explode.

-When they produce a tire, they carefully bond the internal plies with adhesive.
-They attach the tread and carcass, in a similar way.
-The adhesives holding the tire together will begin to fail as they age.
-When the treads detach from the carcass, the tire becomes very unstable and can unexpectedly blow out.
+When they produce a tire they carefully bond the internal plies with adhesive.
+They attach the tread and carcass in a similar way.
+The adhesives holding the tire together tend to weaken as they age.
+If the adhesive fails the tread may detach from the carcass.
 This is called a tire tread separation and is very dangerous.
+When this occurs the tire becomes very unstable and can unexpectedly blow out.

 An early symptom of a tread separation is a wobble in the vehicle, especially when rolling slowly.
-A separated tire on the front causes the steering wheel to wobble.
+A separated tire on the front may cause the steering wheel to wobble back and forth.
 When the bad tire is on the rear, the wobble will be in the whole vehicle.
 At higher speeds the wobble is less noticeable and becomes a vibration.
-This is very dangerous and a blow out may occur.
+This is very dangerous and a sudden unexpected blow out may occur.

 The rubber in a tire dry-rots over time

-Ozone and other environmental factors break the rubber down.
+Ozone and other environmental factors may break the rubber in a tire down.
 Small cracks often appear in the rubber and compromise the safety of a tire.
-Tire manufacturers add chemicals to the rubber to help protect it from ozone.
+When tires are produced manufacturers add chemicals to the rubber to help protect it from ozone.
 Over time these additives break down and offer less protection.
-Tire dressings may also remove some beneficial additives from the tire’s surface.
+Tire dressings that some people apply to shine tires may also remove some beneficial additives from the tire’s surface.
 Using only soap and water to clean tires is best and skip the tire dressing as this could add to the problem.

 Carefully inspect tires for dry rot cracks